Alexander-Berman/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

-Alex Berman researches how both pedagogical processes and computational tools can support learning similar to what would occur in STEM-related communities of practice.
-His research leverages existing online tools and resources, in conjunction with machine learning methods, to help support the learning of 3D printing practices.
+Alex Berman researches how to broaden participation in digital fabrication by leveraging existing online resources with machine learning technologies to supplement traditional STEM mentorship.
+He has developed websites like HowDIY and published novel datasets like ThingiPano to support Human-Computer Interaction and Machine Learning research empowering anyone to 3D Print